agammasalia/homecookfamous/README.md

-homecookfamous
+Homecook Famous
 ==============
-Create a platform where homecooks will submit their best recipes and collectively this platform will publish an electronic cookbook
+A platform where homecooks will submit their best recipes and collectively this platform will publish an electronic cookbook